 Joint Tenants with Right of Survivorship

-In Joint Tenancy with Right of Survivorship, if one of the owners dies, the value of the property goes in full to the other owner.
+After buying a house with a friend and deciding upon Joint Tenancy with the Right of Survivorship, if one of the owners dies, the value of the property goes in full to the other owner.
 This might be a good choice if neither of you has other family or heirs and if you would want the surviving owner to keep the full value of the property.

 If, however, either or both of you would like to pass the value of your share of the property to an heir, you will need to choose Tenancy in Common.